Mr-Pine/curryst/curryst.typ

   rule,
   /// The minimum amount of space between two premises.
   min-premise-spacing: 1.5em,
+  /// The spacing between the premise lines
+  vertical-premise-spacing: 0.7em,
   /// The amount to extend the horizontal bar beyond the content.
 Also
   /// determines how far from the bar labels and names are displayed.
   title-inset: 0.2em,